Georgia reports more than 150 deaths overnight

-ATLANTA – Georgia reported 179 COVID-19 deaths overnight, according to the Georgia Department of Public Health, bringing the total Saturday to 13,324 deaths statewide.
+ATLANTA – Georgia reported more than 3,000 new COVID-19 cases Sunday, according to the Georgia Department of Public Health.

-The GDPH suspects there have been 1,766 probable deaths related to the virus.

 More than 6.6 million COVID-19 tests have been performed with an 11.2% positive rate, health officials reported.

-So far, the state has administered 1,122,122 vaccines to eligible residents across the state.
+So far, the state has administered more than 1.1 million vaccines to eligible residents across the state.

 Commented